Standard Guidance

 Standard facts

-How Quick Policy helps you stand up UK_RIDDOR_2013
+How Quick Policy helps you stand up UK RIDDOR 2013 — Reporting of Injuries, Diseases and Dangerous Occurrences

-The platform turns UK_RIDDOR_2013 from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns UK RIDDOR 2013 — Reporting of Injuries, Diseases and Dangerous Occurrences from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt UK_RIDDOR_2013 once and Quick Policy seeds the right policy families (Incident Response, Health Safety) with applicability rationale your auditor can follow.
+• Adopt UK RIDDOR 2013 — Reporting of Injuries, Diseases and Dangerous Occurrences once and Quick Policy seeds the right policy families (Incident Response, Health Safety) with applicability rationale your auditor can follow.

-- • Standard updates (UK_RIDDOR_2013 revisions, errata, regulator guidance) trigger an applicability re-check across your active policies — not a full rewrite.
+• Standard updates (UK RIDDOR 2013 — Reporting of Injuries, Diseases and Dangerous Occurrences revisions, errata, regulator guidance) trigger an applicability re-check across your active policies - not a full rewrite.

 Policy families commonly involved